8832/cse15l-lab-reports/lab1.md

 **Using `cat` command with a path to a file as an argument:** \
 The current working directory is /home. \
 The `cat` command prints the contents of the file that we give the path to.
-In this case, we enter the path to the file en-us.txt, which containes the sentence "Hello World!".
+In this case, we enter the path to the file en-us.txt, which contains the sentence "Hello World!".
 ```
 [user@sahara ~]$ cat /home/lecture1/messages/en-us.txt
 Hello World!